weirdan/prophecy-shim/README.md

 use PHPUnit\Framework\TestCase;

-// The following trait it provided either by the shim or by phpspec/prophecy-phpunit use Prophecy\PhpUnit\ProphecyTrait;
+// The following trait is provided either by the shim or by phpspec/prophecy-phpunit use Prophecy\PhpUnit\ProphecyTrait;

 class YourTest extends TestCase